smcclatchy/machine-learning-for-biomedical-science/_episodes/02-clustering.md

 > > res_list <- replicate(100, {
 > >   m = 10000
 > >   n = 24
+> >   # Generate a new matrix every repetition.
 > >   x = matrix(rnorm(m * n), m, n)
 > >   d <- dist(t(x))
+> >   # Run the hierarchical clustering on the new matrix.
 > >   hc <- hclust(d)
+> >   # Compute how many clusters form if we cut the dendogram at a height of 143.
 > >   hclusters <- cutree(hc, h=143)
 > >   num_clus <- length(unique(hclusters))
 > >   return(num_clus)
 > > })
+> > # Compute the Standard Error of the number of clusters created by cutting
+> > # the dendograms at a height of 143 on each repetition.
 > > popsd(res_list)
 > > ~~~
 > > {: .language-r}